Fleet technology trends 2020

 Without fleet technology, business owners may struggle to answer important questions about their vehicles:

-- Is harsh driving causing vehicle wear?
+- Is harsh driving causing vehicle wear and tear?

 - Are drivers taking the quickest routes?